Today I was gifted a snow day by the wonderful English weather- huzzah and hoorah!!

 Now this may sound like depression but, unlike depression, recognition of the condition and simple treatments can quickly make a difference.
-I didn’t know, of course, that compassion fatigue was a ‘thing’ and just assumed I needed to try harder as a parent.
+Of course, I didn’t know that compassion fatigue was a ‘thing’ and just assumed I needed to try harder as a parent.

-I read about Therapeutic Parenting and began to recognise that many of us adopters felt the same.
+Reading about Therapeutic Parenting, I began to recognise that many of us adopters felt the same.
 I joined the National Association of Therapeutic Parenting (NATP) and decided to go along to a new Listening Circle group that they were hosting near to home.
 The rest, they say is history.

 At that first meeting the first piece of my jigsaw 🧩 into place.
 In a local Starbucks, I met a fantastic group of parents just like me, one of whom has gone on to be my emotional compass, cake partner and co-Director of PASH, Evie.